sanjeevmagoo/Call-for-Code-Infosys-2020/README.md

 ### What's the problem?

 In case of any crisis like COVID-19, communication systems are the first to overwhelm, when people are looking for authentic and timely information.
-As a result, it's the responsibility of the Govt to provide accurete and timly information to it's Citizens.
-It is important that the source of the data remains same while consumed from multiple channals so the same infmramtion flows regardeless of the channel selected by the end user.
+As a result, it's the responsibility of the Govt to provide accurate and timely information to it's Citizens.
+The source of the data must remain the same while consumed from multiple channels so the same information flows regardless of the channel selected by the end-user.

 ### How can technology help?